Waimate: Notable places

 A statue of Zealandia, a female allegorical representation of New Zealand similar to Great Britain's Britannia, is located just off the main street.
-Only three Zealandia statues exist in the whole country, the one at Waimate, one at Palmerston in Otago, and another in Auckland.
+Only three Zealandia statues exist in the whole country: the one at Waimate, another at Palmerston in Otago, and a third in Auckland.
 The Waimate and Palmerston statues were erected as Boer War memorials, and the one in Auckland to commemorate troops who fought against Māori in the New Zealand Wars.

 St Patrick's Basilica Catholic Church, located on Timaru Rd, was designed in 1908 by Francis Petre and is considered his most original design.
-St. Augustine's Anglican Church, located on John Street in Waimate, designed in 1872 by Benjamin Mountfort.
+St. Augustine's Anglican Church, located on John Street in Waimate, was designed in 1872 by Benjamin Mountfort.

 Waihao marae, a marae (tribal meeting ground) of Ngāi Tahu and its Te Rūnanga o Waihao branch, is located in the Waimate district.
 It includes Centennial Memorial Hall, a wharenui (traditional meeting house).

 Waimate Museum, located in Shearman St, was designed in 1878 by P.M.F.
 Burrows.
 Arcadia Theatre was originally built as Quinn's Arcade in 1906.

-Waimate White Horse is also located in the town.
+The White Horse Monument, built in 1968, is located at Centrewood Park, on a hill overlooking the town.
+The monument was created by farmers Norman and Betty Hayman to commemorate the contribution of Clydesdale and Shire horses to the district's farming economy.